agungks74/pertamina-stock/replit.md

 This is a full-stack dashboard web application built to replicate a Pertamina (Indonesian oil company) operational status monitoring interface.
 The application displays real-time status information for terminal, kilang (refinery), and intransit operations with visual charts and status indicators.
 The dashboard features pixel-perfect responsive design matching the provided reference design with mobile and tablet optimizations.

-**Current Status**: Converting from React + Vite to Next.js + Tailwind CSS architecture as per user request.
+**Current Status**: Successfully migrated from Express.js backend to Next.js-only architecture with API routes.
+Updated UI with official Pertamina logo and improved mobile responsiveness.

 ## User Preferences